mortizm1988/lecture_financial_statements_analysis/topic_1_foundations.md

 ## 6.1 Context and Process

-Financial statements help to evaluate the financial performance and efficiency of the overall company and its different business segments
+Financial statements help to evaluate the financial performance and efficiency of the overall company and its different business segments.

 Managers have an advantage relative to external investors: they can rely on more data and request reports tailored to specific managerial questions.
 That will be the focus of the Managerial Accounting Sections.​